How to Photograph Aurora Australis (The Southern Lights)

-In the shadow of the Northern Lights’ fame and glory, the Southern Lights are too often forgot about.
-That’s because less people are taking photos of them.
+In the shadow of the Northern Lights’ fame and glory, the Southern Lights are too often forgotten about.
+That’s because fewer people are taking photos of them.
 But Eric insists they are just as beautiful.

 “They are pretty spectacular!”
 Eric says.
-“Its almost like the sun is rising from a different direction.
+“It’s almost like the sun is rising in a different direction.
 The beams are the best part.
-Its like watching a dancing curtain in the sky.”
+It’s like watching a dancing curtain in the sky.”

 HOW TO FIND AURORA AUSTRALIS